-This chapter covers a review of the institutions in place for PPP and Urban Planning, which shall manage the development of the bus terminal.
-It also provides an overview of the applicable laws and policies in Tanzania related to PPPs and development of bus terminals.
+This chapter covers a review of the applicable laws and policies in Tanzania related to PPP and development of bus terminals.
+It also includes the institutions in place for PPP and Urban Planning which shall govern the development of the bus terminal.
 Further, it also assesses the impact of such regulations on the project.